Chinese Streaming Platforms: Live Video Streaming and Hosting [2024 Update]

 The Great Firewall of China, also called The Golden Shield Project, is an elaborate censoring system.
 It was designed to regulate internet usage within the country, and it achieves this by using various sophisticated techniques to filter content.
 Without getting too political, the purpose of the Great Firewall of China is to protect the people of China from “spiritual pollutants.”

 Some example factors that the filtering system considers include domain name, specific words or keywords, and detection of specific faces.
-On top of social sites like Facebook and Twitter, this convenient tool lets you see which other websites are blocked in China.
+On top of social sites like Facebook and Twitter, this convenient tool lets you see which other streaming websites are blocked in China.

 Now that you know the basics of what it is, let’s talk about the implications of the Great Firewall China on Chinese live streaming platforms.